buuuuulat/steprr/README.md

 ---

 ## 🎛️ Directory Structure
-Directories will approximately as follows:
+Directories will approximately be as follows:

 ```text
 .